glicatap/WQ_SWMP_Synthesis/Outputs/README.md

 This folder contains outputs from scripts in `R/Analyses_for_paper/07_visualizations`.
 At this point the files are exploring medians and long-term trends, but I expect this will be added to.

-# Statistical Methods

-Explanations of station inclusion, data point inclusion, and trend calculation methods have been moved to the [`R/Analyses_for_paper` README](https://github.com/Lake-Superior-Reserve/WQ_SWMP_Synthesis/tree/main/R/Analyses_for_paper#statistical-methods).
-Details on predictive modeling, model selection, and model averaging procedures are also in that README.